Our 2025 April and May gap Leaps are filling fast - get in touch with our friendly team to reserve your space.

 - Go the whole hog and volunteer.
 What better way to positively impact the country you are visiting than by giving up some of your time and money to help support conservation initiatives?
 There are a huge range of projects out there, from protecting the turtles and cleaning the beaches in Costa Rica to working with local communities in Peru.

-2. Don’t Disturb Wildlife
+2. Do Not Disturb Wildlife

-- Don’t feed the animals.
+- Do not feed the animals.
 You see this sign in all sorts of places when travelling, and familiarity can cause us to forget the dangers it implies.
 Feeding wildlife can cause harm to the animals by introducing foods they would not naturally eat, leading to vitamin deficiencies or even encouraging them to ingest foreign objects like plastics.
 It can result in aggressive behaviour from wildlife accustomed to being artificially fed, and can even endanger human life.

 - Approach ‘wildlife interaction’ attractions with caution.
 Getting the chance to handle an exotic animal, be it a lion cub or orangutan, is a life-long dream for many tourists.
 But while there are undoubtedly abundant opportunities for tourists to make positive contributions to wildlife conservation there are sadly all too many instances where animals are exploited solely for financial benefit.
 The enclosures may cramped or dirty, animals can be abused or even sedated to comply with interaction with humans.
 So-called "cub-petting" is never an ethical way to see these animals and should be avoided.

 Also be wary of the elephant encounters that are prevalent in Asia.
 Again, the elephants often have a poor quality of life and can suffer abuse at the hands of their handlers.
-Whilst it can be tempting, riding elephants is often unethical, and you should be very wary of attractions that involve getting up close with these animals.
+Whilst it can be tempting, riding elephants is often unethical, and you should be wary of attractions that involve getting up close with these animals.
 Do your research on any attraction or volunteering project which actively promotes handling of animals!

 3. Protect the Resources of the Country You Are Visiting